mmousiou/8th-Bootcamp---Week-3-challenges/default/README.md

    - Install Visual Studio Code
    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-1. Clone this repository by cliking code and Download ZIP
+1. Clone this repository by cliking Code ==> Download ZIP in the [main folder](https://github.com/mmousiou/8th-Bootcamp---Week-3-challenges)

 1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):